 Absent Tardy Procedures

 Parents are asked to notify the school in advance or prior to 9:00 a.m. if their child will be tardy or absent that day.
 Please call 206-631-4200 to report the absence.
 You may also call and leave a message after hours to report an absence prior to the start of school.
-Please send a handwritten note when the child returns to school indicating the reason for the absence or tardy.
+Or you may choose to email an office staff member indicating the reason for the absence or tardy.
 If a student is absent and the school has not been notified, a phone call to the parent is placed by office staff or parent volunteers.
 Admittance slips will be written for tardy students beginning at 9:16 a.m. per the school wall clocks.